Write an awesome hook sentence.

 - What’s standing in the main character’s way?

 - How does the main character feel about the situation?

 - What are the consequences?

 This part has a simple format.
-“NOVEL’S TITLE is a (genre) novel complete with (number) words.” or “NOVEL’S TITLE, a (genre) novel, is complete with (number) words.” are the best ways to word it.
+“NOVEL’S TITLE is a (genre) novel complete at (number) words” or “NOVEL’S TITLE, a (genre) novel, is complete with (number) words” are the best ways to write it.